carpentries/instructor-training/05-design.md

 > And how would you describe the criteria for completing it successfully?
 {: .challenge}

-> ## WHERETO in Practice
+> ## Lesson Design
 >
 > Pick a small topic that you could teach in 5-10 minutes,
 > such as the basic structure of a `for` loop in Python
 > or the use of `and` and `or` in database queries.
+> With a partner,
-> Create a point-form outline of a lesson on that topic
+> create a point-form outline of a lesson on that topic
+> by following the steps in the reverse instructional design process.
+{: .challenge}

+> ## WHERETO in Reverse
+>
+> Compare an existing Data Carpentry or Software Carpentry lesson episode
-> and explain whether and how you've addressed each point in the WHERETO acronym.
+> to the WHERETO acronym's points.
+> Which does it satisfy?
+> Which does it not?
 {: .challenge}